-- 30. The government's updated drug strategy 'Tackling Drugs, Changing Lives', published in 2004 reflects what had been learnt to date, citing prevention, education, harm minimisation, treatment and effective policing as the most powerful tools in dealing with drugs since the original strategy was published in 2002.
-The current strategy outlines four main outcomes: - Reduce supply of available drugs; - Preventing people from using drugs; - Increasing the number of individuals accessing effective drug treatment; and - Reducing drug related crime. - 31.
-The complexities of identifying and quantifying harm are reflected in the government's drug strategy, whose objectives don't mention the issue of harm but are based on a more tangible approach to tackling drugs.
+- Reduce and rehabilitate existing users; and - Reduce drug-related crime. - 30.
+The complexities of identifying and quantifying harm are reflected in the Government's Drug Strategy, whose objectives do not mention the issue of harm but are based on a more tangible approach to tackling drugs.
 The strategy emphasises the relationship of drug use to crime rather than health.
 The current calculations of the DHI appear to place greater emphasis on the harms drug use appears to have in relation to criminality and the impact on communities above the individuals' health.
-The RSA report suggests that the use of DIP by the government has the primary objective of reducing drug related crime through 'coercing into treatment'.62 - 32.
-The Home Office is targeting resources through drug intervention programmes to tackle prolific and priority offenders (PPOs), by providing access to treatment (and therefore the reducing demand for drugs), and reducing the impact they have on acquisitive crime.
+The RSA report suggests the current calculations used in the DHI reflect the bias towards criminality.
+It cites the use of DIP by the government as having the primary objective of reducing drug related crime through 'coercing into treatment'.63 - 31.
+The Home Office is targeting resources through DIP to tackle prolific and priority offenders (PPOs), by providing access to treatment (and therefore the demand for drugs), and reducing the impact they have on acquisitive crime.
 Home Office data also refers to problematic drug users (PDUs) but has not provided police forces with a definition for PDUs.
-This lack of definition means that in practice no data is collected in the MPS of the impact PDUs have on acquisitive crime or drug misuse in London. - 33.
+This lack of definition means that in practice no data is collected in the MPS of the impact PDUs have on acquisitive crime or drug misuse in London. - 32.
 The Home Office PPO Strategy has recently been evaluated and the findings indicate that 10% of the one million currently active offenders have three or more convictions and are responsible for up to half of all crime.

-62 Drugs - facing facts - the report of the RSA Commission on Illegal Drugs, Communities and Public Policy March 2007.
+63 Drugs: facing facts: the report of the RSA Commission on Illegal Drugs, Communities and Public Policy March 2007.